-- Prepayment.
+• Prepayment.
 Students should determine their term cost after taking into account all sources of financial aid and pay this balance in full prior to August 15 for Fall Term, December 15 for Spring Term, and April 15 for Summer Term.
 If payment is not received prior to these dates, students will not be permitted to participate in courses until their account is in good standing.
-Students will be charged a late fee or registration reinstatement fee of \$100. - Monthly Payment Plan.
-Enrolling in NelNet/Tuition Management Systems (TMS) enables students to pay for their education in interest-free, monthly installments, over the course of a
+Students may be charged a \$100 late fee if they do not pay by the due date or a registration reinstatement fee of \$100 if their courses are dropped due to non-payment.